 Multicultural Community Directory

-The Victorian Multicultural Commission has a directory to assist people to access settlement and cultural services across Victoria.
+The Victorian Multicultural Commission has a Community Directory to assist people to access settlement and cultural services across Victoria.
 It includes information on multicultural groups, interfaith networks, community language schools and more.
-See the Community Directory here.

 English as Additional Language